What You Will Learn

-This course is designed to teach you the advanced skills and techniques required to test web applications today.
-This advanced pen testing course uses a combination of lecture, real-world experiences, and hands-on exercises to educate you in the techniques used to test the security of enterprise applications.
-The final day of the course culminates in a Capture the Flag event, which tests the knowledge you will have acquired the previous five days.
+This pen testing course is designed to teach you the advanced skills and techniques required to test modern web applications and next-generation technologies.
+The course uses a combination of lecture, real-world experiences, and hands-on exercises to teach you the techniques to test the security of tried-and-true internal enterprise web technologies, as well as cutting-edge Internet-facing applications.
+The final course day culminates in a Capture the Flag competition where you will apply the knowledge you acquired during the previous five days in a fun environment based on real-world technologies.

 - Review of the testing methodology